Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 ### Using Windows Powershell Remoting (Port 5985)

-As the full TCP port scan showed the port 5985 and 5986 is open.
-These services is for Windows **Powershell Remoting**.
+As the full TCP port scan showed the ports 5985 and 5986 are open we will use these services for **Windows Powershell Remoting**.
 We will use a modified version of this [WinRM Ruby script](https://github.com/Alamot/code-snippets/blob/master/winrm/winrm_shell.rb) that allows us to start a shell on the box.

 The modified script can be found in this folder with the name _psremote.rb_ in which the authentication method will be with the certificate that we created before.